admatt01/Arista-AI_Assistant/README.md

 ## Network Environment Requirements

 - The host running this application must have network reachability to the network management VRF
-- Port 6030 (gNMI) must be accessible and not blocked by firewalls/ACLs
+- Port 6030 on Arista devices (gNMI) must be accessible and not blocked by firewalls/ACLs
 - All testing has been done with Arista cEOS Lab 4.33.0F (downloadable for free by registering on arista.com)
 - Recommended test environment: cEOS 4.33.0F running in Containerlab